Ohio: Sports

+Ohio is home to eight major professional sports teams across the five major North American leagues: the Cincinnati Reds and Cleveland Guardians in Major League Baseball, the Cincinnati Bengals and Cleveland Browns in the National Football League, the Cleveland Cavaliers in the National Basketball Association, the Columbus Blue Jackets in the National Hockey League, and the Columbus Crew and FC Cincinnati in Major League Soccer.
+Ohio teams have won multiple national championships, including seven World Series titles, three MLS Cups, one NBA championship, and nine NFL championships prior to the Super Bowl era.
+The state also hosts numerous minor league and lower-division teams.
+Ohio also hosts major individual sporting events, including the Memorial Tournament in golf and the Cincinnati Open in tennis, as well as prominent motorsports venues such as the Mid-Ohio Sports Car Course and Eldora Speedway.

 Ohio played a central role in the development of both Major League Baseball and the National Football League.
 Baseball's first fully professional team, the Cincinnati Red Stockings of 1869, were organized in Ohio.
 An informal early-20th-century American football association, the Ohio League, was the direct predecessor of the modern NFL, although neither of Ohio's modern NFL franchises trace their roots to an Ohio League club.
-The NFL itself was founded in Canton in 1920 as the American Professional Football Conference.
+The NFL itself was founded in Canton, Ohio, in 1920 as the American Professional Football Conference.
 The first official game occurred on October 3, 1920, when the Dayton Triangles beat the Columbus Panhandles 14–0 in Dayton.
 Canton was enshrined as the home of the Pro Football Hall of Fame in 1963.

-On a smaller scale, Ohio hosts minor league baseball, arena football, indoor football, mid-level hockey, and lower division soccer.

-Individual sports

-The Mid-Ohio Sports Car Course has hosted several auto racing championships, including CART World Series, IndyCar Series, NASCAR Nationwide Series, Can-Am, Formula 5000, IMSA GT Championship, American Le Mans Series and Rolex Sports Car Series.
-The Grand Prix of Cleveland also hosted CART races from 1982 to 2007.
-The Eldora Speedway is a major dirt oval that hosts NASCAR Camping World Truck Series, World of Outlaws Sprint Cars and USAC Silver Crown Series races.

-Ohio hosts two PGA Tour events, the WGC-Bridgestone Invitational and Memorial Tournament.
-The Cincinnati Open is an ATP World Tour Masters 1000 and WTA 1000 tennis tournament.